Pecan Hickory

 Carya illinoinensis

-Hickory — Pecan (Carya illinoinensis) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–70 ft tall and 40–60 ft wide, and needs medium water.
-Pecan is marginal in our cold winters and alkaline soils — fruit set is unreliable even in good years; choose strictly for ornamental purposes.
+Pecan Hickory (Carya illinoinensis) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–70 ft tall and 40–60 ft wide, needs medium water, and prefers full sun to partial shade.
+Pecan is marginal in our cold winters and alkaline soils, fruit set is unreliable even in good years; choose strictly for ornamental purposes.

 medium water50–70 ft tall and 40–60 ft wide